LATEST UPDATE FOR SPRING 2022 GRADUATES (5/17/2022)

 The Graduate Resource Center offers several Thesis Formatting and Submission workshops every Fall Semester, Spring Semester, and Summer Session.
 These workshops are not mandatory, but are highly recommended.

-Current workshop dates and past presentations are available on the Workshops page.
+Current workshop dates are available on the GRC Webinars page.

 5. Meet with a Thesis/Dissertation Reviewer in the Office of Graduate Studies for preliminary format review.